About good sleep for children

 10. Avoid caffeine

 Caffeine is in energy drinks, coffee, tea, chocolate and cola.
-Encourage your child to avoid these things in the late afternoon and evening, and don’t offer them to him at this time.
+Encourage your child to avoid these things in the late afternoon and evening, and don’t offer them at these times.

 When worries affect your child’s sleep

-If your child has worries and anxieties that stop him from relaxing at bedtime, there are a couple of things you can do.
+If there are worries and anxieties that are stopping your child from relaxing at bedtime, there are a couple of things you can do.

 If there’s a quick and easy answer to your child’s problem, you can deal with it straight away.
 For example, ‘Yes, you can have Emma over to play on the weekend even though Grandma is staying with us’.